 There is a cake shop/café in London called Peggy Porschen Cakes, their store is eye-catching and they always have an elaborate decorative floral display at their entrance.
 I see this photographed on Instagram time and time again.
 Here’s a link to the image results when you search for ‘Peggy Porschen’, as you can see their floral display at the front is shown numerous times.
 If you search Insta for this #peggyporschen you’ll see the shopfront a lot.

-5. Collaboration and brand collectives.
+5. Collaboration and brand collectives in the retail industry.

 This has been a buzzword for quite a few years already, but it is still relevant.
 Collaborations between brands or retailers are huge and draw a lot of attention.
 If produced in limited in numbers, even better, a secondary market will appear, that will create even more positive marketing for you.
 The more out of the box collaboration, the even better.
 The best example is last year’s unexpected line of goods made by French high street fashion house Louis Vuitton and New York’s original street wear brand Supreme.
 Released in a strictly limited locations and numbers, this campaign drew thousands of fans queuing in line for days in front of the stores, that guaranteed insane resell prices (i.e. keep all bag that retailed for 3750$ can be bought now for more than 8500$).
 How about trying that at your brand?